davaya/jadn2/docs/im-summary.md

 To illustrate the relationship between objects, values and literals, consider the **information** in a geographic coordinate:

-> A set of two numbers: a latitude with a value between -90.0 and 90.0 degrees and a longitude with
+> Coordinate: A set of two numbers - a latitude with a value between -90.0 and 90.0 degrees and
-> a value between -180.0 and 180.0 degrees.
+> a longitude with a value between -180.0 and 180.0 degrees.

-The semantics of a coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
+The semantics of coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
 A designer uses an information modeling language to express coordinate semantics by defining a datatype, for example:
 ```